Itential-Pre-Builts/IAP---Data-Manipulation/documentation/Get Value From JSON Pointer - IAP.md

 ## Overview

-Get a value from an object based on the JSON Pointer
+Get a value from an object using JSON Pointer

 Capabilities include:
 - This transformation allows IAP users to get a value from an object based on the JSON Pointer